 Police air support plays a key role in tackling crime and protecting the public:

-• Supporting public order operations, including through live feed of video to commanders on the ground
+- Supporting public order operations, including live feeds of video to commanders on the ground

 What are the benefits of air support/NPAS?

-• can search large areas quickly (twenty times faster than other options and fewer ground resources required) – can mean the difference between life and death
+- can search large areas quickly (twenty times faster than other options and fewer ground resources required).
+This often means the difference between life and death

-• can provide an aerial overview of a situation - minimises risk to members of the public and police officers
+- can provide an aerial overview of a situation, minimising risk to members of the public and police officers

-Aircraft provide vital support for police ground operations and is one of a number of key assets available to the police.
-In hunts for suspects or missing persons they can clear large areas that would otherwise tie up many officers for many hours in prolonged searches, as well as checking inaccessible or dangerous areas such as roofs, including through use of infra red detection.
+Aircraft provide vital support for police ground operations and are one of a number of key assets available to the police.
+In searches for suspects or missing persons they can clear large areas that would otherwise tie up many officers for many hours, as well as checking inaccessible or dangerous areas such as roofs, through use of infra-red detection technology.

-In public order situations they provide – literally – an overview enabling commanders to make the most effective deployments and respond quickly to emerging problems.
+In public order situations they provide an overview enabling commanders to make the most effective deployments and respond quickly to emerging problems.